 5. Colosseum, Italy

-The Colosseum or the Colosseum( //kol—SEE-m), also known as the Flavian amphitheatre in the center of the city of Rome, Italy.
-Built of concrete and sand, it is the largest amphitheatre ever built.
+The Colosseum or the Colosseum( //kol—SEE-m), also known as the Flavian amphitheater in the center of the city of Rome, Italy.
+Built of concrete and sand, it is the largest amphitheater ever built.
 The Colosseum is located just east of the Roman Forum.
 Construction began under Emperor Vespasian in the year 72 and was completed in the year 80 under its successor and heir Titus.
 Other changes were made during Domitian’s reign (81-96).
-These three emperors are known as the Flavian dynasty and the amphitheatre was named in Latin for its association with their surname (Flavius).
+These three emperors are known as the Flavian dynasty and the amphitheater was named in Latin for its association with their surname (Flavius).

 The Colosseum could accommodate between 50,000 and 80,000 spectators, with an average audience of 65,000 spectators. it was used for gladiator competitions and public performances such as simulations of naval battles (for a short period only, the hypogeum soon being filled with mechanisms to support other activities), animal hunts, executions, reenactments of famous battles and dramas. based on classical mythology.
 The building ceased to be used for entertainment in the early medieval era.
 It was later reused for purposes such as housing, workshops, religious order quarters, a fortress, a quarry and a Christian shrine.